Attention: Don’t Touch This Plant! It Can Burn Your Skin and Cause Blindness

 0 comments

 Currently, there are about ten herbs in North America that children need to stay away from, and they don’t even include fungi.
-Instead of learning practical knowledge at school, like how to recognize poisonous plants, children in the U.S. are too busy preparing for tests, something that Washington Post doesn’t have.
+Instead of learning practical knowledge at school, like how to recognize poisonous plants, children in the U.S. are too busy preparing for tests, something that the Washington Post doesn’t have.

 One of the most poisonous plants in this area is the giant hogweed.
 It can reach a height of up to 14 feet, and it’s full of extremely toxic sap.